 The overall email sender status is displayed in the modal window.
 This information is displayed in a table that displays the statistics for opens, hard bounces, spam complaints, and spam traps over a period of 24 hours, 7 days, 30 days, or 90 days.

-The status for email opens is Engagement.
-The status for spam complaints and spam traps is Complaints and Traps.
+The status for email engagement and email opens is Opens.
+The statuses for spam are Spam Complaints and Spam Traps.
 The status for hard bounces is Hard Bounces.
-For all three statuses, the parameters are as follows:
+For all statuses, the parameters are as follows:

 - Good: Top 75% of all sends